SteveLauC/Notes/programming-language/Rust/rust-atomics-and-locks/Ch1:Basics-of-Rust-Concurrency.md

    > Currently IDK why...

-# Waiting: Parking and Condition Variables
+# Waiting(Sleeping): Parking and Condition Variables

-When data is mutated by multiple threads, there are many situations where they would need to wait for some event, for some condition about the data to become true.
+When data is mutated by multiple threads, there are many situations where they would need to wait(sleep/suspended) for some event, for some condition about the data to become true.
 For example, if we have a mutex protecting a Vec, we might want to wait until it contains anything.

-While a mutex does allow threads to wait until it becomes unlocked, it does not provide functionality for waiting for any other conditions.
+While a mutex does allow threads to wait **until it becomes unlocked**, it does not provide functionality for **waiting for any other conditions**.
 If a mutex was all we had, we’d have to keep locking the mutex to repeatedly check if there’s anything in the Vec yet.